karthiksing05/Vision2022Pi/README.txt

 make sure to install the requirements.txt file to the environment you're working in (in most cases just type 'pip install -r requirements.txt' in the cmd line or whatever prompt you like to use and it'll take care of the rest for you.)

+also, red bounds detect fleshy tones sometimes as red. so if you want to test red, it would probably be best to use tongs or tweezers to hold something in front of the camera.
+In a real-world scenario, where the background is constant and there are no fleshy tones in the game arena, this won't matter, but be careful all the same.